snyk/unless-overloaded/README.md

 This implies your application should have other concurrency limiting or queuing in place, if appropriate.
 This might just be the node event loop.

-There's a wrapper for `request-promise-native` available in `requestWorkerRuns`.
+There's a wrapper for `needle` available in `needleWorkerRuns`.
 This will attempt to locate a worker which isn't overloaded, and send the request to it.
-If the worker doesn't support this protocol, or a free worker cannot be found, then the request will be run anyway; the same as if `request` was used directly.
+If the worker doesn't support this protocol, or a free worker cannot be found, then the request will be run anyway; the same as if `needle` was used directly.

 ## Example